Higher-order and fractional discrete time crystals in clean long-range interacting systems: Results

 In the LMG limit ($\lambda = \alpha = 0$), no spin-wave excitation is generated and $\epsilon = 0$ at all times.
 When departing from such a limit, two scenarios are possible (Fig.~\ref{fig4}a): (i) $\epsilon$ rapidly reaches a plateau $\lessapprox 0.1$ (up to some small fluctuations), for which we consider the spin-wave approximation consistent, or (ii) $\epsilon$ rapidly grows to values $\gtrapprox 1$, for which the spin-wave approximation breaks down.
 Although the method is not exact and may fail to capture the very long-time physics, it suggests that (i) and (ii) correspond to prethermalization and thermalization, respectively \cite{lerose2018chaotic, lerose2019impact, zhu2019dicke}.

 We observe that the higher-order DTCs are stable (at least in a prethermal fashion) for sufficiently long-range interactions (that is, sufficiently small $\lambda$ and $\alpha$), whereas thermalization quickly sets in for shorter-range interactions (Fig.~\ref{fig4}a).
 The transition between these two dynamical phases is sharp and can be located comparing the spin-wave density time average $\langle \epsilon \rangle_t$ with a threshold $0.1$ (Fig.~\ref{fig4}b).
 The stability of the $n$-DTC in the presence of competing power-law and nearest-neighbor interactions can be investigated in the $(\alpha, \lambda)$ plane plotting the amplitude of the subharmonic peak $|\tilde{m}(1/n)|$ in Fig.~\ref{fig4}c and the time-averaged spin-wave density $\langle \epsilon \rangle_t$ in Fig.~\ref{fig4}d.
 The $n$-DTC is stable for a whole region of the parameter space surrounding the LMG point ($\alpha = \lambda = 0$), that is, if the interactions are sufficiently long-range.
-Moreover, the DTC is also robust to arbitrary perturbations to the initial state, as long as the initial spin-wave density $\epsilon(0)$ is sufficiently small, as we have checked by injecting a small amount of spin-wave excitations to the initial state.
+The DTC is also robust to arbitrary perturbations to the initial state, as long as the initial spin-wave density $\epsilon(0)$ is sufficiently small, as we have checked by injecting a small amount of spin-wave excitations to the initial state.
+For completeness, in the Supplementary Note 5 we also investigate the stability of the $4$-DTC against the introduction of a longitudinal field of strength $h_z$.
+We find in this case that the expected prethermal nature of the DTC is only changed quantitatively, with the heating time scaling exponentially with the ratio of the driving frequency (for us always $1$) and the energy scale $h_z$.
 Finally, we note that the time-glassy character of the DTCs is maintained throughout their whole stability region.
 In particular, we find small peaks at incommensurate frequencies that do (do not) vary when slightly perturbing the drive (initial conditions).